Hermann Giesler

-Hermann Giesler (2 April 1898, Siegen – 20 January 1987, Düsseldorf) was a German architect during the Nazi era, one of the two architects most favoured and rewarded by Adolf Hitler (the other being Albert Speer).
+Hermann Giesler (2 April 1898 – 20 January 1987) was a German architect during the Nazi era, one of the two architects most favoured and rewarded by Adolf Hitler (the other being Albert Speer).

-Early life and World War II
+Life through World War II

-Hermann Giesler completed his architectural study at the Academy for Applied Arts in Munich.
-Starting from 1930 he worked as an independent architect.
-In 1933 he became master of building of districts in Sonthofen and 1937, became a professor.
+Hermann Giesler was born in Siegen and was the younger brother of Paul Giesler who later would become a Gauleiter of the Nazi Party.
+He served in the First World War from 1915 to 1918 as a soldier in the Imperial German Army.
+He then worked as a bricklayer, carpenter and metalworker.
+He studied architecture at the Academy for Applied Arts in Munich (1919 to 1923) and at the Technical University of Munich.
+Starting from 1930, he worked as an independent architect.
+In 1933, he became master of building of districts in Sonthofen and, in 1937, became a professor.

-Up to 1938 he designed the "Ordensburg" in Sonthofen, planned Gau Forums in Weimar and Augsburg, and the "university" for the NSDAP at Chiemsee.
-Also, Giesler refurbished different buildings (such as the "Hotel of the Elephant" in Weimar).
+On 1 October 1931, Giesler joined the Nazi Party (membership number 622,515).
+He was an early and enthusiastic Nazi.
+Up to 1938, he designed the "Ordensburg" in Sonthofen; planned Gau Forums in Weimar and Augsburg; and the "university" for the NSDAP at Chiemsee.
 In addition, he was commissioned to build Hitler's house in Munich.

-In 1938 he was ordered by Hitler to the "General Building Inspector" for the reorganization of the city of Munich.
-Later he became also a director in the Organisation Todt, then one of the directors of the Group of Works of VI (Bavaria, Donaugaue).
+In 1938, he restored the Hotel Elephant, a 400-year-old Weimar inn.
+In December 1938, he was appointed by Hitler "General Building Inspector" for the reorganization of the city of Munich.
+Later, he also became a director in the Organisation Todt, then one of the directors of the Group of Works of VI (Bavaria, Donaugaue).

 Starting in 1941, after fellow architect Roderich Fick fell out of political favour, Giesler was entrusted by Hitler with the reorganization of the entire city of Linz.
-Beginning from 1942 he worked on plans and a large model for the Danube Development of the Banks.
-In August 1943, Giesler became a member of the Reichstag.
+Beginning from 1942, he worked on plans and a large model for the Danube Development of the Banks.
+In August 1943, Giesler was appointed as a deputy to the Reichstag for electoral constituency 2 (Berlin-West.
 Starting from 1944, he also worked on designs for the cultural center, which Hitler regarded with particular interest.

-Giesler joined the Nazi Party in 1941 in Organisation Todt (OT) as head of the "Assembly for the Baltic States Giesler", as head of the Einsatzgruppe Russia North of the OT (1942–1944), and as Director of the OT-Einsatzgruppe VI (Bayern und Danube gaue).
-Concentration camp prisoners built weapons in the underground factories (1944-1945).
+Giesler joined the Organisation Todt (OT) in 1941 as head of the eponymous "Construction Group Giesler" in the Baltic States, as head of the OT-Einsatzgruppe Russia North (1942–1944), and as director of the OT-Einsatzgruppe VI (Bayern und Danube Gaue).
+He was responsible for the construction management of the Weingut I, an underground armaments production facility, which was built by concentration camp prisoners (1944–1945).

 Throughout the war, Giesler and Speer had several heated arguments about architectural styles.
-In September 1944 Giesler was named one of the Reich's most important artists in the Gottbegnadeten list.
+In September 1944, Giesler was named one of the Reich's most important artists in the Gottbegnadeten list.